Author: Natasha

 The choice between LCD Color and monochrome displays in diagnostic imaging is not a simple one.
 Each has some advantages over the other, and a comparison that considers the unique needs of your facility is warranted.

-For example, both color and monochrome displays can use grayscale to view images.
+For example, both LCD color displays and monochrome displays can use grayscale to view images.
 The grayscale that is used can impact the quality of the image and the accuracy of your diagnosis.

 Which display you choose can determine how you use grayscale to view your images, whether you can switch from monochrome to color images, and whether images are converted manually by you, or through automated analysis.